 Here is the list of the boutique* bicycle manufacturers, ordered by their name (starting with I, J and K).
 If you want to find a unique bike that fits your personality, review this list.

 The list is probably not complete, so if you want to contribute, please leave a comment below.

 “If” stands for “Independent Fabrication”.
-The company was founded in 1995 and located in Newmarket, New Hampshire, United States.
-They build handmade road, cyclo-x and mountain bikes.
+The company is founded in 1995 and located in Newmarket, New Hampshire, United States.
+They build handmade road, cyclo-x, and mountain bikes.

 Igleheart Custom Frames

 Based in Portland, Oregon, United States; the company is founded by Christopher Igleheart, who has a long association with the bicycle.
 After running his own shop for many years in Portland, ME, he became an early and vigorous champion of mountain bicycles.
 He had a big hand in the building of the iconic and coveted Fat Chance mountain bikes in the 80’s.

 Iride “Fine Italian Bicycles” are handcrafted in Italy since 1919.
 The founding father, Umberto Gemmati opened his workshop in 1919.
 The current proprietor, Carlo Gemmati, Umberto’s grandson is still producing bikes.
 Iride bikes are also available in the United States, are imported to North America by Iride USA Incorporated in Brooklyn, New York.